 However, the IRS Forms 1095-B and C are used by employees in the completion of their personal federal income tax returns.
 The purpose of these forms is to allow individual taxpayers to establish that they had health coverage during a calendar year.
 Internal Revenue Code Section 5000A(c) (3) causes an individual taxpayer who does not have health coverage during a year to be assessed an excise tax of $325 (with a family maximum of $975) for the 2015 tax year.
 An employer who delays issuing the forms may have employees asking for the forms.

 Looking for more details on how this may affect your business?
-As always, contact your Smith & Howard tax professional at 404-874-6244 prior to taking any action.
+As always, contact your Smith and Howard tax professional at 404-874-6244 prior to taking any action.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR